MichaelTennant/nvim-hexdump/README.md

     opts = {...}
 }
 ```
+Note that the opts args is required for lazy to load the module.
+If you don't
+want to pass any options just do `opts = {}`.

 ### Options
 By default, if hexdump is enabled and the file is written to, hexdump will
 automatically be disabled so the file binary is written to the file instead of